 For those visiting, the main hub of activity is centred on one of its temples, the Phra Prang Sam Yod, and the large community of monkeys that live in the vicinity and that are a symbol of the city.
 They are very much used to humans and are trusting as well as rather cheeky.
 They adore fruit and this is what they expect to receive from tourists.

 The monkeys are divided into two gangs that live in two areas of the city, one of them around the temple.
-The limit is drawn by the tracks of the train line.
+The limit is drawn by the train tracks and, once in a while, they make a big mess.